FloppyDisck/Atlas-Ai/README.md

 ## Acknowledgments

-* This project would not be even close to possible without NLTK and the other mentioned libraries.
+* This project would not be even close to possible without the Rasa framework and Spacy